 A new perspective can profoundly affect people’s outlook on life.
 Evidence suggests that being aware of our acts of kindness in addition to our gratitude can help us feel more positive and content.

 Good deeds can give you a more positive outlook on your situation.
-It makes the world a better place because even a small act of kindness can spark a chain reaction.
+It improves the world because even a small act of kindness can spark a chain reaction.

 Connects With New People